Weathered: Tour

 The Weathered tour kicked off on January 16, 2002, with an hour special VH1 "Opening Night Live" performance in Atlanta, Georgia, at the Philips Arena.
 The program also featured interviews by radio and television personality Aamer Haleem with Stapp, Tremonti and drummer Scott Phillips in Florida.
-After a successful opening night, the tour quickly hit its first snag just two weeks later when on January 30, Mark Tremonti's mother passed away, forcing the band to reschedule their February 1 performance in East Rutherford, New Jersey at the Continental Airlines Arena.
+After a successful opening night, the tour quickly hit its first snag just two weeks later when on January 30, Mark Tremonti's mother died, forcing the band to reschedule their February 1 performance in East Rutherford, New Jersey at the Continental Airlines Arena.
 On February 19, 2002, Creed played at the 2002 Winter Olympics in Salt Lake City, Utah, during the medals ceremony.
 The band mostly performed songs from Weathered as well as songs from their previous two albums.
 American dates continued until February 23, when the band performed their rescheduled show in East Rutherford, New Jersey.
 The band then embarked on a half dozen international tour dates in March in Australia and New Zealand.